stwykd/hask/types.md

 fn :: argType1 -> argType2 -> ... -> argTypeN -> resultType
 ```

-Good practice to declare types of top-level bindings anyway (compiler warns if missing)
+Good practice to declare types of top-level bindings anyway (compiler warns if missing).

 Type declarations can contain restrictions on type variables.
 Restrictions expressed with "(class type-var, ...) =>" at start of type.